 - If Sales $ < Cost of Goods Sold = Loss

 - Take a business planning class to go through writing a business plan with a step-by-step process.
-Research your local community college and see if they have a small business center that offers free seminars or evening/weekend courses.
+Do some research at your local community college and see if they have a small business center that offers free seminars or evening/weekend courses.

 - Example: Wake Tech Small Business Center is a state-funded organization which is part of the Small Business Center Network of North Carolina (SBCN).

-- Talk to mentors and colleagues who have successfully started a business and have insight to your industry.
+- Talk to mentors and colleagues who have successfully started a business and have some insight on your industry.

 - Example: SCORE.org is a resource partner of the U.S. Small Business Administration (SBA) and provides mentoring and education with over 10,000 volunteers in 300 chapters.

-- Hire a business and financial coach to help you talk through areas that you aren’t comfortable with or don’t have experience in.
-Some people do better with having a sounding board and brainstorming with an experienced business owner.
-A good coach will have both business and financial skills to help you create a solid business plan with financial data, and hold you accountable to completing the plan.
+- Hire a business and financial coach to help you talk through areas that you aren’t comfortable with or don’t have any experience in.
+Some people do better with having a sounding board and brainstorming with an experienced business owner than trying to unravel it all on their own.
+A good coach will have both business and financial skills to help you create a solid business plan with financial data and hold you accountable when it comes to completing the plan.